 - Green Park – 10 minutes walk.
 Piccadilly, Victoria & Jubilee line

 - St James’s Park – 10 minutes walk.
 District & Circle line

-- Bus Numbers: 11, 211, 239, C1 & C10 stop on Buckingham Palace Rd.
+By Bus: Numbers: 11, 211, 239, C1 & C10 stop on Buckingham Palace Rd.

-- Not recommended, Buckingham Palace is in the congestion charge zone.
+By Car: Not recommended, Buckingham Palace is in the congestion charge zone.
 Parking is difficult to find and expensive.

 Map of Buckingham Palace Changing of the Guard

 Toadstool Rating: London Changing of the Guards